 - e.
-The employee or a member of the employee's immediate family must be experiencing a traumatic injury or illness or be on FAMLI Safe leave. - 26.A.2.d.ii.
+The employee or a member of the employee's immediate family must be experiencing a traumatic injury or illness. - 26.A.2.d.ii.
 Parties interested in donating paid time off may do so when qualifying circumstances exist within the same district.
 The donating party shall notify the Administrative Authority, indicating the number of hours they are willing to donate.
 Leave will not be transferred from one party to another until needed.